Table of Contents

 Reporting must be done in at least two stages, firstly, after initial auditing and subsequent to code refactoring by the project developer.

-This allows the developer to re-verify the working of the smart contract after making the required changes recommended by the auditors.
+This allows the developer to re-verify the working of the smart contract after making the required changes recommended by the best crypto auditors.
 The reports must list the issues categorized by severity levels and issue status, to be resolved before final reporting.

 - Transparent Auditing Process